camila-hernandez/TravelApp/README.md

 Install 1: Node.js: Download & Install Node.js (Google Search)

-Install 2: npm (Node Package Manager): It comes bundled with Node.js. run the following --> npm install -g npm@latest
+Install 2: npm (Node Package Manager): It comes bundled with Node.js. run the following -->

+> npm install -g npm@latest

+Install 3:

 #### Step 2.
 Open terminal and type in

-node -v
+> node -v
-Result should be v21.6.2 (AKA you installed Node.js correctly) npm -v
+> Result should be v21.6.2 (AKA you installed Node.js correctly)
+> npm -v
-Result should be 10.4.0 (AKA you installed npm correctly)
+> Result should be 10.4.0 (AKA you installed npm correctly)

 #### Step 3.
 Create an empty directory, where you will eventually put the react app in.